-This is the first annual report for the Medicare Secondary Payer (MSP) Commercial Repayment Center (CRC), the national contractor utilized by the Centers for Medicare & Medicaid Services (CMS) to identify and recover mistaken Medicare payments through post-payment review, for the fiscal year (FY) 2014 (October 1, 2013 through September 30, 2014).
+This is the second annual report for the Medicare Secondary Payer (MSP) Commercial Repayment Center (CRC), the national contractor utilized by the Centers for Medicare & Medicaid Services (CMS) to identify and recover mistaken Medicare payments through post-payment review, for the fiscal year (FY) 2015 (October 1, 2014 through September 30, 2015).

 The mission of the MSP CRC is to identify and recover primary payments mistakenly made by the Medicare program when another entity had primary payment responsibility.
-The MSP CRC is a single contractor with national jurisdiction.
+The MSP CRC is a single contractor with national jurisdiction that became fully operational in the second quarter of FY 2014.

 The CMS, through its Coordination of Benefits & Recovery (COB&R) program, routinely collects data on other insurance coverage for Medicare beneficiaries.
-The Coordination of Benefits (COB) portion of the program is intended to prevent overpayments when another insurer is reasonably expected to act as primary payer for medical services, including when beneficiaries have Group Health Plan (GHP) coverage in addition to Medicare.
+The Coordination of Benefits (COB) portion of the program is intended to prevent overpayments when another insurer is reasonably expected to act as primary payer for medical services.
+One example of such a situation is when beneficiaries have coverage under an employer-sponsored Group Health Plan (GHP) arrangement in addition to their coverage under the Medicare program.
 When Medicare's information about a beneficiary's additional insurance coverage is missing, incomplete, or inaccurate, the Medicare program may mistakenly make primary payment for services under Part A (Hospital Insurance) or Part B (Supplemental Medical Insurance) of title XVIII of the Social Security Act.

-The CRC checks for potential GHP based mistaken payments (that is, situations where Medicare paid primary when it should have paid secondary) and pursues recovery as appropriate.
+The CRC identifies potential GHP-based mistaken payments (that is, situations where Medicare made primary payment when it should have paid secondary to the GHP) and pursues recovery as appropriate.
 The CRC recovers these mistaken primary payments from the entity that had primary payment responsibility (typically the employer or other plan sponsor, insurer, or claims processing third party administrator (TPA)).
 The debtors for these particular MSP debts do not have formal appeal rights, but do have the opportunity to dispute the debt through the established "defense" process.
-In FY 2014, the CRC identified \$234.2 million in mistaken payments and posted net collections of \$59.3 million on behalf of the Medicare program.
-Since the CRC only began full operations in the second quarter of FY 2014, CMS anticipates continued expansion and increased collections through FY 2015.
-In addition, CMS and the CRC will continue to explore improvements to the recovery process.
+In FY 2015, the CRC identified \$292.2 million in mistaken payments and posted net collections of \$149.6 million on behalf of the Medicare program.
+Collections for the remaining identified debt will continue into FY 2016, as additional overpayments are simultaneously identified and collections initiated.